markaj-nordic/connectedhomeip/examples/window-app/nrfconnect/README.md

 > **Note**:
 >
-> There are 25 step needed to fully close the shutter from fully opened position,
+> There are 25 steps needed to fully close the shutter from fully opened position,
+> and vise versa (each step takes approximately 200 ms, which aims to simulate
-> and vise versa.
-This means that, for instance, **Button 2** needs to be pressed
+> the real shutter movement).
+This means that, for instance, **Button 2** needs
-> 25 times to fully lift the shutter and to cover the whole range of **LED 2**
+> to be pressed 25 times to fully lift the shutter and to cover the whole range
-> brightness step by step.
-Note that the shutter positions and brightness
+> of **LED 2** brightness step by step.
+Note that the shutter positions and
-> od **LED 2** and **LED 3** are stored in non-volatile memory and are restored
+> brightness of **LED 2** and **LED 3** are stored in non-volatile memory
-> after every device reset.
-After the firmware update, by default both LEDs
+> and are restored after every device reset.
+After the firmware update,
-> are switched off, which corresponds to the shutter being fully open, for
+> by default both LEDs are switched off, which corresponds to the shutter being
-> both lift and tilt.
+> fully open, both lift-wise and tilt-wise.

 **Button 4** &mdash; Pressing the button once starts the NFC tag emulation and enables Bluetooth LE advertising for the predefined period of time (15 minutes